-For millions of people in recovery or looking for help for alcohol use, in-person group meetings can be a source of relief.
+For millions of people in recovery or looking for help for substance use disorders, in-person group meetings can be a source of relief.
 But social distancing measures that were put in place to help curb the coronavirus have disrupted the support networks people rely upon for help.

 The “COVID pandemic has created an explosion of people who are in crisis as a result of isolation and anxiety,” said Dr. Yngvild Olsen of the American Society of Addiction Medicine.
 For people in recovery, those feelings can increase the chance of a relapse.
 Support groups have hastily stitched together a patchwork of video meetings and virtual support networks to try to catch people when they need help.
 But the system is imperfect, and health professionals won’t have a true picture of the long-term consequences of COVID-19 on addiction recovery for months, if not longer.